Pond-Weed House

 The Pond-Weed House is a historic house at corner of the old Boston Post Road and Hollow Tree Ridge Road in the Noroton section of Darien, Connecticut.
-It has also been known as The House Under the Hill and Half-Way House.
-Built ca. 1730, the house is a classic wood frame saltbox, 2 1/2 stories in height, five bays wide, with a central chimney.
-It is considered to be the oldest building in Darien.
+It has also been known as The House Under the Hill and the Half-Way House.
+The house is believed to have been constructed between 1696 and 1728 based on early land records and documented alterations to the structure.

-The house was listed on the National Register of Historic Places in 1978.
-The house was purchased and restored by artist Ellen Hackl Fagan in 2021.
+It is considered the oldest surviving building in Darien and was listed on the National Register of Historic Places in 1978.
+It was purchased and restored by artist Ellen Hackl Fagan in 2021.